microsoft/r-server-campaign-optimization/deployr.md

 solution.
 </div>

-##  Operationalization with R Server
+##  Operationalization with ML Server
 ---------------------------------------
-To use R Server Operationalization services from your local computer, you must first connect to the edge node using the steps below.
+To use ML Server Operationalization services from your local computer, you must first connect to the edge node using the steps below.

 ## Connect to Edge Node
 <ul>